Statin Use Is Associated With Fewer High-Risk Plaques

 ROMICAT II was a multicenter, randomized, controlled trial that demonstrated CCTA incorporated early into an ED evaluation strategy improves clinical decision making for triage compared to a standard ED evaluation for patients with possible ACS.
 This study adds to the data suggesting that statins reduce the number of ‘vulnerable plaques,’ but falls short of firming the observation that by inducing healing, statins enhance coronary plaque calcification.

-Clinical Topics: Acute Coronary Syndromes, Clinical Topic Collection: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Chest Pain, Coronary Angiography, Constriction, Pathologic, Coronary Artery Disease, Diagnostic Imaging, Emergency Service, Hospital, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Myocardial Infarction, Myocardial Ischemia, Plaque, Atherosclerotic, Risk Factors, Secondary Prevention, Tomography, X-Ray Computed, Ultrasonography, Interventional